Smoothability of relative stable maps to stacky curves: Introduction

-This question in much greater generality was studied by Gathmann \cite[Proposition 1.14]{Gathmann}, building off previous work of Vakil \cite[Theorem 6.1]{Vakil}.
-In particular, Gathmann showed that Conditions \ref{conditions} relative to $\infty$ are both necessary and sufficient for a stable map to lie in $\mapsdc$.
-As a consequence, the set of points of $\overline{\mathcal{M}}_{0,n}(\bP^1, d)$ satisfying Conditions \ref{conditions} relative to $\infty$ are the points of an irreducible closed substack.
+This question in much greater generality was studied by Gathmann~\cite[Proposition 1.14]{Gathmann}, building off previous work of Vakil~\cite[Theorem 6.1]{Vakil}.
+In particular, Gathmann showed that Conditions~\ref{conditions} relative to $\infty$ are both necessary and sufficient for a stable map to lie in $\mapsdc$.
+As a consequence, the set of points of $\overline{\mathcal{M}}_{0,n}(\bP^1, d)$ satisfying Conditions~\ref{conditions} relative to $\infty$ are the points of an irreducible closed substack.
+See also the balancing condition of Gross--Siebert~\cite[Definition 1.12 and Lemma 1.15]{GS}.

-In \cite{av}, Abramovich and Vistoli introduced moduli spaces of \emph{twisted stable maps}, which allows the target to instead be a Deligne-Mumford stack.
+In~\cite{av}, Abramovich and Vistoli introduced moduli spaces of \emph{twisted stable maps}, which allows the target to instead be a Deligne--Mumford stack.
 To form a compact moduli space, the source curves obtain a stacky structure.
-Let $\calK_{0,n}(\calX, d)$ denote the moduli space of $n$-pointed genus $0$ degree $d$ twisted stable maps $n$ to a Deligne-Mumford stack $\calX$.
-The goal of this paper is to study the analogue of Question \ref{q1} for genus $0$ twisted stable maps to a weighted projective line $\calP(a,b)$, or more generally a rational Deligne-Mumford curve.
+Let $\calK_{0,n}(\calX, d)$ denote the moduli space of $n$-pointed genus $0$ degree $d$ twisted stable maps to a Deligne--Mumford stack $\calX$.
+The goal of this paper is to study the analogue of Question~\ref{q1} for genus $0$ twisted stable maps to a weighted projective line $\calP(a,b)$, or more generally a genus $0$ Deligne--Mumford curve.

-When $\calX$ is $\calP(a,b)$ and $\infty \in \calP(a,b)$ is a fixed point away from $[0:1]$ and $[1:0]$, we have the following (see Theorem \ref{mainthm} for a more general result).
+When $\calX$ is $\calP(a,b)$ and $\infty \in \calP(a,b)$ is a fixed point away from $[0:1]$ and $[1:0]$, we have the following (see Theorem~\ref{mainthm} for a more general result).
 For this example, the reader can keep in mind $\overline{\calM}_{1,1} = \calP(4,6)$ and the point $j = \infty$ parametrizing a nodal elliptic curve.